Realistic head model: FEM with DUNEuro

 As distributed on the DUNEuro GitLab, the source code works only on Linux operating systems.
 Interfaces to Matlab and Python are possible, but you need to install and compile DUNEuro by yourself.
 For Brainstorm, we adapted this code and were able to generate binaries for the main operating systems (Windows, Linux and MacOS), which are downloaded automatically when needed as a Brainstorm plugin.
 This project is available on our GitHub repository bst-duneuro.

-Please cite the following papers if you use this software in your work:
+If you use Brainstorm-DUNEuro please cite the following papers in your work:

 In order to reproduce the computation present below on your computer, you need to fulfill all the conditions listed below.
 Alternatively, you can read this page as a reference documentation about DUNEuro and not try to reproduce the results.